pvdk84/mocha/README.md

 # mocha

-Work in progress: example of a mocha test project
+Example of a mocha test project for javascript.

-test
+Tests for a simple calculator.

+Sources:
+- www.javascript.info (copied their html file);